danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 }
 ```

-State-based notifications are easy to use, but if you plan on presenting many different notifications, the context-based approach is more versatile.
+State-based notifications are easy to use, but context-based ones are much more versatile.

 ## Context-based notifications

-Context-based notifications work similar to `sheet`, `alert` and `fullScreenModal`, but the modifier uses an observable `SystemNotificationContext` instead of state:
+Context-based notifications work similar to `sheet`, `alert` and `fullScreenModal`, but uses an observable `SystemNotificationContext` instead of state:

 ```swift
 struct MyView: View {